Follow This Old House online:

 When a covered system or appliance stops working, you can file a claim with Axiom Home Warranty through its mobile app or through your online account.
 Axiom will then connect you with a pre-screened service provider to help diagnose the issue.
 Axiom only works with contractors who have applicable state and trade licenses, general liability and workers compensation insurance, and a history of outstanding customer satisfaction.

 After a contractor is dispatched to your house, the home warranty company will charge you a service call fee that goes directly to the independent contractor and covers the inspection, diagnosis, and repair costs.
-If the item can’t be repaired, the contractor will replace the item.
-Once the work is complete, the contractor will be reimbursed for all the work by the company.
+If the item is beyond repair, the contractor will replace it.
+Once the work is complete, the contractor will get reimbursed for all the work by the company.

 Preferred Provider: American Home Shield